wyounas/wyounas.github.io/_posts/2025-1-13-when-a-simple-concurrent-program-goes-against-all-intuition.md

 To see this in action, we could write a simple program in SPIN and claim that there is a computation where the value is 2.
 We can obtain this computation automatically by adding the assertion ```assertion (n > 2)``` at the end of the program and running a verification.
 SPIN searches the state space, looking for counterexamples.

-Here is the program followed by the trail that shows the extreme interleaving (statements in PROMELA are atomic; PROMELA is a simple language used for writing models in SPIN):
+Here is the program in PROMELA (a simple language used for writing modes in SPIN) followed by the trail that shows the extreme interleaving (statements in PROMELA are atomic):

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-1-13-concurrency-failing-intuition/two.png"   />